NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

 Earlier Tuesday, President Trump waded into the controversy between Pompeo and NPR, appearing to publicly praise the secretary for berating Kelly and for denying Kelemen's credentials.

-NPR diplomacy correspondent Michele Kelemen was barred from joining Pompeo's trip, days after he publicly accused NPR host Mary Louise Kelly of lying to him about the topic of the interview and the episode following it.
+Kelemen, NPR's diplomacy correspondent, was barred from joining Pompeo's trip, days after he publicly accused Kelly of lying to him about the topic of the interview and the episode following it.

 Pompeo has said Kelly had agreed to discuss only Iran but has not offered any evidence to support that assertion.
 Kelly says she confirmed with Pompeo's press secretary that she intended to ask Pompeo about both Iran and Ukraine, a country that is key to Trump's impeachment trial.
 Kelly has produced emails that reflect those conversations.